Borisa995/storabble-login-qa-assignment/test-docs/test-cases.md

 2. Enter the incorrect email `randomvalidemail32@yopmail.com` in the email input field.
 3. Enter the incorrect password `Test1234!` in the password input field.
 4. Click the  "Login" button.
-3. Repeat the login attempt 10 or more times within a short time (e.g., under 2 minutes).
+3. Repeat the login attempt 10 or more times within a short period of time (e.g., under 2 minutes).
 4. Observe any changes or triggered protection features.

 **Expected Result:**
 - The application should block any new attempts after a some number of failed logins (e.g., 5–10).
 - A lockout message should appear or a CAPTCHA should be displayed.
-- Server may return a "Too Many Requests" or similar response.
+- Server may return a "Too Many Requests" or a similar response.
 - If no protection is triggered, this is considered a security risk and should be reported as a recommendation.